cloud66/help-old/_posts/building-your-stack/building-a-manifest-file.md

 - **do&#95;initial&#95;db&#95;schema&#95;load**: Specify whether to perform "rake db:schema:load" on new stack build.
 - **reserved&#95;server&#95;memory**: A value in MB that Cloud 66 will assume should be left available.
 This will affect any automatically calculated values, and will be taken into account during redeployment.
 - **passenger&#95;process&#95;memory**: A value in MB that Cloud 66 will use for each Passenger process when calculating the passenger&#95;max&#95;pool&#95;size (Passenger-based stacks only) - this will be taken into account during redeployment.
+- **locked&#95;passenger&#95;version**: Force the version of passenger to use.
+Note: this only applies during server build and is not supported on passenger enterprise stacks.
 - **activeprotect**: Specify a whitelist of IPs that should be ignored by your ActiveProtect configuration.
 - **vpc&#95;id** (_Optional, AWS EC2 Only_): ID of the AWS VPC in which you would like to create your servers.
 - **root_disk_size** (_Optional, AWS EC2 and GCE Only_): Default size of root disk (in GB) for servers in stack.
 Default value is 20.